They say you only get one chance to make a first impression. They also say to never judge a book by its cover. Who are ‘they’ anyway!?

 YouTube banner art examples

 There are plenty of amazing, free YouTube banner makers out there — more on that in a minute.
 Here are some fantastic examples of everything your banner art can be!

-This example, from Adobe Spark, keeps it simple, straightforward, and beautiful.
+This example, from Adobe Spark, keeps it simple, intuitive, straightforward, and beautiful.
 The words are in the center of the banner, so you know this image will convert nicely to different devices.

 This is another great example from Snappa.
 You know exactly what content you’re going to get from this YouTube channel.
 The banner is elegant, soothing, and crisp.
 Hopefully, Lawrence’s travels were similarly smooth.

 Here’s a template from Bannersnack that shows you don’t need an image to create an effective YouTube banner image.
 This cover art doesn’t give anything away, drawing the audience in.
 It also gives Suzie the freedom to change up her content without being tied to one image - which is great for someone who works in makeup!

 Adding an image with a person, like this one from Fotor, makes your channel instantly more interesting.
 This banner design also works to promote current content on the platform — maximizing your spring look — drawing people deeper into your channel (and all your YouTube videos!)
 If first impressions are everything, this one packs a punch.